-For defensible space demonstration projects crews will limb up trees, chip the down and dead fuels and clear the area of tall grasses and flammable materials, leaving bushes and trees spaced according to fire safe guidelines.
-Prior to work a biologist will walk the project site and identify habitat areas of native grasses, flowers, shrubs and trees to be protected.
+As part of the defensible space demonstration project, crews limbed up trees, chipped the down and dead fuels, cleared the area of tall grasses and flammable materials, leaving bushes and trees spaced according to fire safe guidelines.
+Prior to the work a biologist walked the project site to identify habitat areas of native grasses, flowers, shrubs, and trees to be protected.

 This is all part of our year-round vegetation management fire-safe program efforts that also include:

-Funding awarded to the City of Hayward is allowing us to prepare for and implement a large-scale defensible space demonstration project.
+Funding awarded to the City of Hayward allowed us to prepare for and implement a large-scale defensible space demonstration project.
 The location the Hayward Fire Department has selected is an area along the Hayward Plunge Trail at the start of Memorial Park.
-Below is an area map of the selected demonstration project site as well as two examples of the type of defensible space demonstration sites we are looking for.
+Please view our education workshops and three-part video series to learn more about the demonstration project site and how to participate in keeping your home fire safe.
+Below is an area map of the selected demonstration project site and pictures of the project site.

 The area between Hayward Plunge Trail and the homes towards Leona Dr. and Marie Dr. is abundant with dead vegetation and ladder fuels.
 This area also sees a fair amount of foot traffic coming from hikers on the Hayward Plunge Trail.
 There is evidence of past encampments, which are unfortunately a frequent source of fire starts.
 The streets are extremely narrow and would cause issues with evacuation and concurrent fire-fighting efforts.